-- Your ingrown nail was caused by injury.
+- your ingrown nail was caused by injury

-- You have a history of chronic infections.
+- you have a history of chronic infections

-- Your pain is severe.
+- your pain is severe

-Ingrown toenails that are not infected can
+Ingrown toenails that aren’t infected can

 - redness and swelling

-To treat an ingrown toenail at home, try:
+To treat your ingrown toenail at home, try:

-- soaking feet in warm water three to four times a day
+to 20 minutes three to four times a day

 - pushing skin away from the toenail edge with

 a cotton ball soaked in olive oil